yawnbo/site/_posts/2024-2-3-Validation.md

 </style>
 <h2>Validation</h2>
 <p>
-    This website is really weird when dealing with validation, alot of the errors output are just info errors that are caused by how liquid and ruby handle the provided html, (liquid likes to close everything with a /> so that makes up ~15 errors)
+    liquid likes to close everything with a /> so that makes up ~15 errors

 <h4>
-  Note I have no way to fix how liquid handles html so "info" errors will be shown on all pages.
+    Note I have no way to change how liquid handles html so "info" errors will be shown on all pages that consitent of "/>"
 </h4>

 <div class="container">